nyckie07/nyckie07/README.md

-## Olá guys!
-Sejam bem-vindos ao meu perfil, eu sou a Nycolle Símane.👋
+## Hi guys!
+Eu sou a Nycolle Símane.👋

 <!--
 **nyckie07/nyckie07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.